Integrative-Transcriptomics/OmicsTIDE/README.md

 ```

 ### 2) Clone Repository
-cd to the directory where OmicsTIDE should be cloned to
+cd to the directory where OmicsTIDE should be located and clone repository
 ```console
 user@example:~$ cd <path/to/OmicsTIDE-parent-dir>
 user@example:~/path/to/OmicsTIDE-parent-dir$ git clone https://github.com/julian-fra/OmicsTIDE.git
 ```

 ### 3) Setting up Virtual Environment (venv)
-cd to the directory where the venv should be created
+cd to the directory where the venv should be located and create venv
 ```console
 user@example:~$ cd <path/to/venv-parent-dir>
 user@example:~/path/to/venv-parent-dir$ python -m venv <your-venv>